 This review is specifically for the cafe, La Esquina’s urban surf shack - and the taqueria, a prime outdoor seating option.
 La Esquina may not be the most authentic Mexican in town, but it is one of the few establishments to properly spin everything we love about NYC restaurants - attention to detail, high quality ingredients, and smart flavor combinations - into a taco.
 Sure, two fish tacos at the cafe cost twelve bucks, but they’re also really good.

-Definitely not our favorite fish taco - that honor belongs to Yerba Buena and Mercadito Cantina.
-That said, on any given day, these can be a little better (or a little worse) than what you’ll find at Pinche and Barrio Chino.
+The fish tacos are definitely not our favorite fish taco.
+That said, on any given day, these can be a little better (or a little worse) than what you’ll find at most places.
 The fish shows up skewered in a soft taco with pickled red onions and shaved cabbage.
 It’s the red onions that get me every time.
-Pretty damn tasty.Crispy Pork Tacos
+Pretty damn tasty

-If you like your tortilla soups thick, skip this.
+If you like your tortilla soups thick, skip their tortilla soup.
 The broth is super thin, but it has great flavor and a nice serving of avocado.

 We love taquitos.
-These skinny, crispy guys are a nice way to start off your meal, and for eight dollars, you can’t go wrong.
+The oxtail ones are skinny, crispy guys are a nice way to start off your meal, and for eight dollars, you can’t go wrong.